By Jay Pham

 Students of Pensacola State College (PSC) are fortunate to have instructors that engage the students and are willing to go the extra mile to engage with the community.

-PSC instructors Amber Carey and Andrew Barbero represented the college by presenting at the innovative PechaKucha (PKN) Volume 11 event held at First City Arts Center on Jan.
+PSC instructors Amber Carey and Andrew Barbero, along with four other participants, presented at the innovative PechaKucha (PKN) Volume 11 event held at First City Arts Center on Jan.
 6.

 The theme of Volume 11 was “Celebrate!” bringing together presenters and audience members of diverse backgrounds to discuss different aspects of that topic.